hanabi/hanabi.github.io/Reference.md

 ## Level 10 - Journeyman - General Principles

-### Cluing 1's In Early Game
+### Cluing 1's in the Early Game

-* In the beginning of the game, we are trying to be as efficient as possible, which is why cluing multiple 1's is almost always preferred over cluing a single 1.
-* However, we also want to touch as many good cards as possible, to avoid a loss if the other copy is near the bottom and so that they can be prompted out later.
-* These two principles sometimes conflict, and it is up to players to choose whether they are willing to sacrifice clues or tempo in order to get an additional good touch.
-* A very common occurrence is a choice between cluing two ones by number, or separately by color.
-Typically, a 4-for-2 is preferable to a 2-for-1 clue, and players should consider how teammates can build on their clues.
+* As outlined in the [level 2 strategy section](#tempo), Hanabi is about balancing between *Efficiency* and *Tempo*.
+* As outlined in the [level 5 strategy section](#the-value-of-one-away-from-playable-cards), *one-away-from-playable* cards are valuable.
+* So, players have to balance *Efficiency*, *Tempo*, and "locking in" a touch on *one-away-from-playable* cards.
+* In the *Early Game*, it is very common for players to give a number 1 clue when they see a hand that has two or more 1's in it.
+And this type of clue is normally pretty good.
+But because of the previous considerations, sometimes it would be better to get the 1's with several color clues instead.

+#### Example 1

+* Players should not just consider how good their individual clue is - they should also consider how their teammates can **build** on top of their clue.
 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
-  * Bob's hand is as follows, from newest to oldest: `green 4, red 1, red 3, yellow 2, yellow 1`
+  * Bob's hand is as follows, from newest to oldest: `green 4, red 1, red 3, blue 2, blue 1`
-  * Alice would like to get the red and yellow 1's played.
-Should she clue 1, red, or yellow?
+  * Alice would like to get the red 1 and the blue 1 played from Bob's hand.
+(No-one else has a red 1 or a blue 1.)
+Should Alice clue number 1, red, or blue?
-  * If she clues 1s, the red 3 and yellow 2 cannot be gotten in just one clue, and the team will probably spend a clue getting the yellow 2.
+  * If Alice clues number 1, it would be a 2-for-1 clue.
+But then the team will probably spend a clue getting the blue 2.
 This will result in an efficiency of 3-for-2.
+And the red 3 will probably end up being discarded.
+Bad.
+  * If Alice clues blue, it would be a 2-for-1 clue.
+But then the team will no longer be able to give a red clue, because it would be *Chop-Focused* on the red 3.
+So they would have to clue number 1, which would result in an efficiency of 3-for-2.
+Bad.
-  * Instead, cluing yellow and red will get both desired cards, resulting in an efficiency of 4-for-2.
+  * Thus, Alice should clue red first, and then clue blue later, resulting in an efficiency of 4-for-2.

-  * Alice clues red, as a yellow clue would ruin the focus of the red clue.
-Now Cathy can get the yellow clue, let Alice do it, or perform an even more efficient yellow clue on Alice's hand.
-* Other players' cards should also be considered when making this choice.
+### Example 2

+* When players make the choice between cluing number 1 or cluing color, the cards in other people's hands should also be considered.
 * For example, in a 4-player game:
   * It is the first turn and nothing is played on the stacks.
-  * Cathy's hand is as follows, from newest to oldest: `red 1, green 4, yellow 3, yellow 1`
+  * Cathy's hand is as follows, from newest to oldest: `red 1, green 4, blue 3, blue 1`
   * Donald is holding a cluable red 2.
-  * Alice would like to get the red and yellow 1's played.
-Should she clue 1, red, or yellow?
+  * Alice would like to get the red 1 and the blue 1 played.
+(No-one else has a red 1 or a blue 1.)
+Should she clue 1, red, or blue?
-  * As before, cluing 1s prevents the red 2 and yellow 3 from being clued at the same time, and will likely result in 3-for-2.
-  * Alice clues yellow, and leaves the finesse for Bob.
-Bob can either perform the same finesse, or perhaps he can find an even better move to play the red 1.
-* Some other factors to consider:
-  * Does giving a particular clue put a playable card on *Finesse Position*?
-  * Some advanced moves make it possible to play the *Second Finesse Position* or *Third Finesse Position*, which can also contribute to 4-for-2 clues.
-How can my teammates follow up on my clues?
-  * Does the player holding the 1's want to perform an *Order Chop Move*?
-If so, it may be better to clue the 1's by number.
-  * Are there other, better ways to clue the additionally tagged cards?
-* It is also possible to cleverly achieve higher efficiency by giving a save clue before play clues, which would otherwise not be a good idea due to loss of tempo:
+  * Just like in the previous example, cluing number 1 means that the red 2 will have to be clued as a 1-for-1, which results in an efficiency of 3-for-2.
+  * Instead, Alice clues yellow as a 2-for-1.
+Bob can then perform the 2-for-1 *Finesse*, resulting in a 4-for-2.

+### Example 3

+* As explained in the [beginner's guide](Beginner.md#other-general-strategy), it is almost always better to give a *Play Clue* instead of a *Save Clue* if a player has a playable card in their hand.
+* However, building on the theme of having teammates "build" on your clues, sometimes it is better to give a *Save Clue* first and then a *Play Clue* later.
 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
-  * Cathy's hand is as follows, from newest to oldest: `green 4, green 4, red 3, red 1, red 5`
+  * Cathy's hand is as follows, from newest to oldest: `blue 4, blue 4, red 3, red 1, blue 5`
-  * Alice would like to get the red 1 played, and eventually to save the red 5.
+  * Alice would like to get the red 1 played.
+(No-one else has a red 1 in their hand.)
+Alice also knows that the team needs to eventually save the red 5.
-  * Alice clues 5, as a *5 Save*.
-  * Bob follows up with red, as a *Play Clue* on the red 1.
-  * This results in the red 1 played, the red 5 saved, but also, the red 3 is clued, and the red 5 is filled in.
-  * Alternatively, Bob may elect to clue the red 1 in Alice's hand, if he thinks he can get it more efficiently, or to clue something else entirely on this turn.
+  * If Alice clues number 1 first to get the red 1, then the team will need to give a *5 Save* to save the blue 5, resulting in an efficiency of 2-for-2.
+  * Instead, Alice clues number 5 as a *5 Save*, which allows Bob to follow up with a red *Chop-Focus Play Clue*.
+This touches the red 3 as a 2-for-1, allowing for an overall efficiency of a 3-for-2.

+### Other Considerations

+* Just in case you thought Hanabi was not difficult enough, there are some other factors to consider when finding the best clue:
+  * Does giving a color clue put a playable card on *Finesse Position*?
+If so, maybe a color clue is better.
+  * Does the player holding the 1's want to perform an *Order Chop Move*?
+If so, maybe a number 1 clue is better.
+  * Are there other ways to touch the extra cards from a color clue?
+If so, maybe a number 1 clue is better.

 <br />